yushh-theanalyst/the-capstone-project-weather-analytics/README.md

 ## Data Preparation

-Before building the dashboard, the dataset was prepared and structured for analysis.
+Before building the Power BI dashboard, the dataset was cleaned and structured using DB Browser for SQLite.

 Data preparation steps included:

+- Imported the raw weather dataset into SQLite using DB Browser
-- Checking column data types
+- Checked column names, data types, and overall table structure
-- Formatting date fields
-- Creating month and season-based analysis
+- Removed unnecessary or irrelevant columns
-- Handling blank values in wind direction
+- Handled missing and blank values where required
-- Creating calculated columns for wind direction grouping
-- Building DAX measures for KPIs
+- Standardized date fields for time-based analysis
+- Verified numeric columns such as temperature, rainfall, wind speed, pressure, sunshine, and snow depth
+- Prepared the cleaned dataset for Power BI reporting
-- Preparing the data model for interactive reporting
+- Loaded the cleaned data into Power BI for further transformation, DAX measures, and dashboard creation

 ---